Witnessing non-objectivity in the framework of strong quantum Darwinism: Frameworks of Quantum Darwinism

-where the conditional environment states $\rho_{\mathcal{E}_{k}|i}$ are perfectly distinguishable\textemdash thus allowing any observer with access to $\mathcal{E}_{k}$ to construct a measurement that will perfectly determine the index $i$.
+where the conditional environment states $\rho_{\mathcal{E}_{k}|i}$ are perfectly distinguishable. \end{defn} The perfect distinguishability allows any observer with access to $\mathcal{E}_{k}$ to construct a measurement that will perfectly determine the index $i$.

 Spectrum broadcast structure differs from strong quantum Darwinism with the condition of strong independence, where, conditioned on the system, the subenvironments share no (extra) correlations amongst each other \citep{Le2019}.

-These three frameworks correspond to different levels of objectivity: Zurek's quantum Darwinism describes apparent objectivity, whilst spectrum broadcast structure describes system objectivity with partial environment objectivity.
+These three frameworks correspond to different levels of objectivity, which we summarise in Fig.~\ref{fig:QD_overview}: Zurek's quantum Darwinism describes apparent objectivity, whilst spectrum broadcast structure describes system objectivity with partial environment objectivity.
 In contrast, Strong quantum Darwinism describes the precise minimal conditions for objectivity of the system.
 Thus, in this paper, we will focus on strong quantum Darwinism.